This topic introduces how to use Push SDK for iOS with examples, covering its core interfaces and basic workflow.

 [self.livePusher setBGMEarsBack:true];

-[self.livePusher setBGMVolume:50];// Set the background music volume.
+[self.livePusher setBGMVolume:50];// Adjust the volume of the background music.

 [self.livePusher setMute:isMute?true:false];Capture snapshots

-/* Set the snapshot callback. */
+/* Set the snapshot callback.*/

 [self.livePushersetSnapshotDelegate:self];

-/* Call the snapshot API. */
+/* Call the API for snapshot capture.*/

-[self.livePushersnapshot:1interval:1];Configure the retouching feature
+[self.livePushersnapshot:1interval:1];Integrate the retouching feature

-* @param isOpen YES: On, NO: Off.
+* @param isOpen YES: enables the retouching effect.
+NO: disables the retouching effect.

 *